Hospital pharmacies are business-critical to any hospital. Investing in its upliftment will ensure sustainable RoI

 2. Accurate estimation of cost, both direct and indirect, for optimal pricing

-3. Standardised protocols for product identification, ordering, billing etc. to avoid duplicity as well as effective monitoring
+3. Standardized protocols for product identification, ordering, billing, etc. to avoid duplicity as well as effective monitoring

-5. Leveraging of technology for efficient management of overall process as well as ensuring transparency
+5. Leveraging of technology for efficient management of the overall process as well as ensuring transparency

 6. Effective revenue cycle management keeping in view payable as well as receivables

-This is true in case of Indian hospitals as well.
-Digital technologies and automated equipment are utilised to get better patient outcomes and these technologies can be leveraged further to delivery better pharmacy services.
+This is true in the case of Indian hospitals as well.
+Digital technologies and automated equipment are utilized to get better patient outcomes and these technologies can be leveraged further to delivery better pharmacy services.

-Infact, digital technologies and automation can also be utilised to optimise supply chain management.
-Having said that, one must understand that the role of hospital pharmacies in the management of supply chain system is most imperative.
+In fact, digital technologies and automation can also be utilized to optimize supply chain management.
+Having said that, one must understand that the role of hospital pharmacies in the management of the supply chain system is most imperative.

 In today’s cost-conscience environment, it is a must for hospital pharmacies to evolve their pharmacy supply chains and to make it more collaborative, transparent and efficient.
 Therefore, a value-based supply chain strategy will be a great opportunity for hospitals to thrive.